-11288 Staff may enter remuneration packaging arrangements in accordance with University policy.
+Staff may enter remuneration packaging arrangements in accordance with University policy.
 Any termination payments and payments in lieu of leave payable to a staff member will be calculated on the basis of the Salary which would be payable had they not taken benefits in lieu of salary.

-PART E: HOURS OF WORK AND ARRANGEMENTS HOURS OF WORK $\frac{11389}{1}$ The ordinary weekly full-time working hours for staff employed under this Agreement are as follows:
+PART E: HOURS OF WORK AND ARRANGEMENTS

+HOURS OF WORK

+- 113 The ordinary weekly full-time working hours for staff employed under this Agreement are as follows:

-- (a) Academic staffStaff: 37.5 hours;
+- (a) Academic staff: 37.5 hours;

-- (b) English language teaching staffLanguage Teaching Staff: 35 hours;
+- (b) English language teaching staff: 35 hours;

-- (c) General Professional Staff:
+- (c) General staff:

-- (i) staff÷

 - Farm staff: 38 hours;

 - Staff who are responsible for the care of animals other than farm staff: 38 hours; or

-- All(ii) all other General staffProfessional Staff: 35 hours.
+- All other General staff: 35 hours.

-Note: Details of working hours for General staff-Professional Staff, and English language teaching staff-Language Teaching Staff, are set out in Schedules 4- and , 5 respectively.
+Note: Details of working hours for General staff and English language teaching staff are set out in Schedules 4 and 5 respectively.